Guide

 Sodium-Ion Batteries

-Sodium-ion batteries leverage abundant, low-cost sodium resources instead of lithium, offering compelling advantages for grid-scale applications where weight is less critical.
+Sodium-ion batteries leverage abundant, low-cost sodium resources instead of lithium, offering potential advantages for grid-scale applications where weight is less critical.
 These batteries deliver improved safety profiles and reduced environmental impact, making them particularly suitable for stationary applications in extreme climates.

 Flow Batteries

-Flow batteries, particularly redox flow batteries (RFB), are revolutionizing long-duration storage with their unique architecture that stores energy in liquid electrolytes housed in external tanks.
+Flow batteries, particularly redox flow batteries (RFB), are changing long-duration storage with their unique architecture that stores energy in liquid electrolytes housed in external tanks.
 Their key advantage lies in the complete decoupling of power and energy capacity, enabling truly scalable solutions for grid-level applications requiring 8+ hours of storage duration.

 Emerging Chemistries